gorsuch/ansible-docker-role/README.md

 An ansible playbook to provision docker hosts on Ubuntu Trusty.

 Includes a working Vagrant demo so you can see it in action.
+Includes Serverspec tests.

 ## Demo